Inside MakeUp in LA: What’s Next For Packaging? Conference Takeaways + Favorite Components

 2. Sustainable Regulations

-Driven by the EU’s Packaging and Packaging Waste Regulation (PPWR), along with retailer benchmarks like Sephora’s Clean + Planet Positive, brands are paying closer attention to material choices, recyclability, and overall environmental impact as expectations continue to rise.
+Driven by the EU’s Packaging and Packaging Waste Regulation (PPWR), along with global retailer benchmarks like Sephora’s Clean + Planet Positive, brands are paying closer attention to material choices, recyclability, and overall environmental impact.

-This is showing up in packaging through simpler, more intentional design.
+This pushes packaging through simpler, more circular design.
 Fewer mixed materials, clearer labeling, and formats that more easily fit within existing recycling systems.
-Our team at Alder Packaging is staying ahead of the latest regulations and evolving guidelines as we guide brands toward more informed packaging decisions.
+Our team at Alder Packaging is experienced on guiding brands through this dynamic regulatory landscape with sustainable solutions.

 3. Regionalization

 Rather than relying on a single region, we are seeing more layered supply chains take shape.
-For Alder Packaging, this means leveraging our global network of manufacturing partners while engineering with logistics in lockstep.
+For Alder Packaging, this means leveraging our global network of manufacturing partners and operations expertise.
 A bottle may come from one country, the cap from another, and final assembly happens closer to the end market.

 For Alder Packaging’s exhibit at MULA, we emphasized regionalization by organizing our packaging components with clear location markers.
 This level of transparency empowered beauty brands to discuss their current supply chain strategies.